 Some of the inverse ETFs are also leveraged to provide a multiple of the inverse effect.

 Once again, this is a valid strategy for a small part of your portfolio.
 There is the risk of predicting the market or sector poorly.
 In which case, your stake can shrink to nothing.
-Because of this, beginners should either wait until they’re more skilled as investors or only place a small percentage of their total portfolio in this strategy.
+Beginners should wait until they’re more skilled as investors.
+They can also place a small percentage of their total portfolio in this strategy.